SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide turned to thank Twilight again but was met with a hug, and she hugged back.

-"Thank you for taking them, I'll be glad to not be reminded of that time so often from now on."
+"Thank you for taking them!
+Now I can just forget that whole thing ever happened."

 "I'm glad I could help.
 Thank you, Twilight."